kkohbrok/kkohbrok.github.io/index.md

 ### Research Interests
 My research revolves around cryptographic security protocols.
 Concretely, I am interested in bridging the gap between security proofs of composed security protocols and their implementations.
 So far, I have been working mostly with F\* and the proof approach used in the [miTLS project](https://www.mitls.org/).
 In the future, I would like to further extend my knowledge in programming languages and formal verification.

+### Affiliations
+Besides my position at Aalto University, my work is also supported by a grant from Microsoft Research, for which I am very grateful.

+### Upcoming Talks
+I will be giving a short talk on

 ### Papers
 State-Separating Proofs: A Reduction Methodology for Real-World Protocols <br />